Who is this person behind the camera anyway?

 Even though I never reached Monica-levels of organization and cleanliness, I always tried to figure out how exactly to use space effectively, how to best store and find things – and always got giddy around books or articles around organizing.
 My beads were neatly organized in a multi-tiered tackle box, and as I got older it served the purpose of keeping my jewelry separated.

 However – just in the past few years, I realized that organized clutter is still clutter.
-This is when I started really getting into minimalism.
+This is why my friend suggested asking one of the Commercial Office Cleaning Services In London to come and sort out my office for me, as well as giving it a deep clean at the same time.
+After this, I started really getting into minimalism.
 This has lead to a whole lot of purging and being ok with not filling up every possible inch – and letting things breathe instead.
-Having less things to manage at home is a huge relief!
+Having fewer things in your workspace is a huge relief!
 (Except plants, I cannot get enough plants.)

 Recognizing that less is more (and then some) has helped me with my business, too.
 I am more tuned in to what *needs* to be done for the business, and what I can let go of.
 I don’t make things complicated for clients with having an endless array of products to choose from.
 I offer the three products I truly believe in; photo books, prints, and a specific custom framed print.
 My packages are simple (session, digitals, and photo book) to eliminate the stress of trying to choose from a ton of alternatives.
 It also makes my job easier!